top of page

 A golf tee sunk into the grass is the T, however, spotted and re-spotted jacks should be sat directly on the golf tee and not behind it.

-Team uniforms or whites are encouraged.
+Team uniforms are encouraged.

 There is no limit on substitutions, except that all players on a team must be members of the same designated club.
 Click to see Appendix C. No substitutions will be allowed during the game.